globalforce4good/test1/README.md

 # test1
 The first repository created for test and to play around and experiment.

+1- try git clone to local machine.